-- (a) The party other than the defaulter shall, at their discretion have the right, after serving a notice on the defaulter, to sell or purchase, as the case may be, against the defaulter, and such sale or purchase shall establish the default price. - (b) If either party be dissatisfied with such default price or if the right at (a) above is not exercised and damages cannot be mutually agreed, then the assessment of damages shall be settled by arbitration. - (c) The damages payable shall be based on, but not limited to, the difference between the contract price and either the default - price established under (a) above or upon the actual or estimated value of the goods, on the date of default, established under (b) above. - (d) In no case shall damages include loss of profit on any sub-contracts made by the party defaulted against or others unless the arbitrator(s) or board of appeal, having regard to special circumstances, shall in his/their sole and absolute discretion think fit. - (e) Damages, if any, shall be computed on the quantity appropriated if any but, if no such quantity has been appropriated then on the mean contract quantity, and any option available to either party shall be deemed to have been exercised accordingly in favour of the mean contract quantity. - (f) Default may be declared by Sellers at any time after expiry of the contract period, and the default date shall then be the first business day after the date of Sellers' advice to their Buyers.
-If default has not already been declared then (notwithstanding the provisions stated in the Appropriation Clause) if notice of appropriation has not been served by the 10th consecutive day after the last day for appropriation laid down in the contract, the Sellers shall be deemed to be in default and the default date shall then be the first business day thereafter.
+(a) The party other than the defaulter shall, at their discretion have the right, after serving a notice on the defaulter, to sell or purchase, as the case may be, against the defaulter, and such sale or purchase shall establish the default price.

+(b) If either party be dissatisfied with such default price or if the right at (a) above is not exercised and damages cannot be mutually agreed, then the assessment of damages shall be settled by arbitration.

+(c) The damages payable shall be based on, but not limited to, the difference between the contract price and either the default price established under (a) above or upon the actual or estimated value of the goods, on the date of default, established under (b) above.

+(d) In no case shall damages include loss of profit on any sub-contracts made by the party defaulted against or others unless the arbitrator(s) or board of appeal, having regard to special circumstances, shall in his/their sole and absolute discretion think fit.

+(e) Damages, if any, shall be computed on the quantity appropriated if any but, if no such quantity has been appropriated then on the mean contract quantity, and any option available to either party shall be deemed to have been exercised accordingly in favour of the mean contract quantity.

+- (f) Default may be declared by Sellers at any time after expiry of the contract period, and the default date shall (f) Default may be declared by Sellers at any time after expiry of the contract period, and the default date shall (f) Default may be declared by Sellers at any time after expiry of the contract period, and the default date shall (f) Default may be declared by Sellers at any time after expiry of the contract period, and the default date shall (f) Default may be declared by Sellers at any time after expiry of the contract period, and the default date shall (f) Default may be declared by Sellers at any time after expiry of the contract period, and the default date shall (f) Default may be default (f) Default may be default (f) Default may be default (f) Default</li - 412

-26. INSOLVENCY
+414 26.
+INSOLVENCY